ipfabric/docs/docs/support/security_incidents.md

 | 7.0 – 8.9  | High               | High       | Next working day         | CTO, VPE, SRE |
 | 9.0 – 10.0 | Critical           | Critical   | 4h during business hours | CTO, VPE, SRE |

-You may wonder, why we don't list "Remediation time".
-It is hard to predict upfront time complexity of particular issue, or availability of the solution (for example, we can be blocked by upstream).
-Thus we provide a reaction time.
-Reaction time is not a simple "thank you for your report" type of answer, but rather solution proposal with time-frame and real resolution time estimation.
+ Note that we don't show Remediation Time in this table, instead showing Reaction Time as a metric.
+It is hard to predict upfront time complexity of a particular issue, or availability of the solution (particularly in a third party component on which there may be a dependency).
+Reaction time refers to the time to reach a proposal for solution of the issue with time estimate.

 ## Tracking

-Every security incident has to have a tracking ticket, which has to contain:
+Every security incident has a tracking ticket, which contains:

 - CVSS score
 - CVE number / link (when applicable)
 - Affected customers (if specific)
-- It has to have `security` tag assigned
+- `security` tag assigned

-Also notify `#security` Slack channel.
-A dedicated channel can be created if the mitigation is going to be complex or is imposing immediate operational issue.
+Also the IP Fabric internal security Slack channel will be notified, with a dedicated channel created for a specific incident as necesssary.

-We select one person to coordinate internal communication and serve as an interface to the work outside of Engineering.
+We select one person to be responsible for coordinating internal communication and serve as an interface to the teams communicating directly with customers.
 Typical candidates: DevOps TL, Head of Development, VPE, CTO.